Bloom (Beach House album): Release and sales

-On March 8, 2012, the release dates for the album were officially announced; it was slated for a May 14 release in Europe through Bella Union, May 15 in North America though Sub Pop and Arts & Crafts México and May 18 in Australia though Mistletone.
-On May 6, 2012, Bloom was streamed in its entirety on NPR Music.
-On May 18, 2012, it was initially projected that the album would debut at number 10 on the US Billboard 200.
-It ultimately debuted at number seven on the chart, selling 41,000 copies in its first week; it became the duo's best selling album on the chart and their first top-10 entry.
+Bloom was released officially on May 15 in North America though Sub Pop and Arts & Crafts México, on CD, double-LP and digital download formats.
+It was also released May 14 in Europe through Bella Union and May 18 in Australia though Mistletone.
+On May 18, Billboard initially projected that the album would debut at number 10 on the US Billboard 200, which would give the duo their first album to appear within the chart's top 10.
+It ultimately debuted at number seven on the chart, selling 41,000 copies in its first week, becoming the duo's best selling album on the chart.
+It stayed on the chart for 11 weeks, making it their longest charting album to date.
+In addition, the album debuted at number one on the Independent Albums and Top Alternative Albums charts, remaining for 18 and seven weeks on both charts, respectively, and peaked at number three on the Top Rock Albums charts, charting for nine weeks.
 It also debuted at number 15 on the UK Albums Chart, further debuting within the top 20 in six other countries, which include Belgium's Flanders region (10), Canada (16), Denmark (8), Ireland (10), Norway (5), and Portugal (10).

-Supporting US tour dates for the album were also announced on March 8, with its start date being on May 4, 2012, at Charlottesville, and its end date on July 23, 2012, in New York City.
-Soon after touring, dates for a supporting international fall tour, marketed as the Frightened Eyes tour, were announced, commencing on September 13, 2012, in Richmond, Virginia, and concluding on November 19, 2012, in Amsterdam.
-Aside from touring, the duo have also performed songs from Bloom on various talk shows; they performed "Myth" on Late Show with David Letterman on May 18, 2012, and on Later... with Jools Holland on May 22, 2012, performing "Lazuli" a week later.
-On July 2, 2012, they performed a live in-studio session on KCRW's radio program Morning Becomes Eclectic.
-On July 24, 2012, they performed "Wild" and "Wishes" on Late Night with Jimmy Fallon.
+According to Mediatraffic, the album would sell over 100,000 copies worldwide by March 2013.